We organize our manuscript collections by either the individual or the organization who created the items.

-These collections have been acquired since the early 1900s, primarily to support research and teaching at Washington State University.
-They cover a broad range of subjects, and are especially rich in materials relating to the history of eastern Washington State, especially the Palouse region and, more broadly, the Pacific Northwest.
+Our manuscripts collections cover a broad range of subjects.
+We have many collections focused on items relating to the history of eastern Washington State, especially the Palouse region and the Pacific Northwest.

 - Browse collection guides by title

 - Browse collection guides by general subject

 - Manuscript accession register (for collections acquired but not yet processed)

 - Manuscript “small cages” (small single item or single folder collections)

 - Congressional papers

 For information about finding materials, use of collections, and understanding our collection call numbers, please see our Access to MASC Collections page.